Leukocytoclastic Vasculitis Medication

 Prednisone (Deltasone, Orasone, Meticorten)

 Indicated for vasculitis affecting internal organs such as kidneys, lungs, or CNS.
-Skin involvement resulting in ulceration may require corticosteroid therapy.
+Skin involvement with bullous lesions may require corticosteroid therapy in order to prevent cutaneous ulceration and scarring.

 Cytotoxic/Immunosuppressive Agents